Procedure

 Colonial collections and recognition of injustice

-In 2020, the Council for Culture’s National Policy Framework for Colonial Collections Advisory Committee presented the advisory report Colonial Collections and Recognition of Injustice to the Minister of Education, Culture and Science (OCW) on the handling of these cultural goods.
+In 2020, the Council for Culture’s National Policy Framework for Colonial Collections Advisory Committee presented the advisory report Colonial Collection a Recognition of Injustice to the Minister of Education, Culture and Science (OCW) on the handling of these cultural goods.
 This report advised the Minister to unconditionally return cultural goods from former Dutch colonies that, with reasonable certainty, can be shown to have been involuntarily lost by the countries of origin and which have come into the possession of the Dutch state.

 The Dutch government adopted this advice, which was subsequently laid down in the Policy Vision on Collections from a Colonial Context.
 In taking this approach, the Dutch government accepts responsibility for its colonial past and makes the recognition and redress of injustice the starting point for its policy on colonial collections.